ChairmanGhusan/YouDiggingInMeBRUH/README.md

 ## How to Install
 1. Install a browser addon for handling usercripts, for example [Tampermonkey](https://www.tampermonkey.net/)
+2. Open [this link](https://raw.githubusercontent.com/zesizesizesi/chess.com-custom-sounds/main/chess-custom-sounds.js) to install the script

-2. Download the 'chess-custom-sounds.js' and add it as a new script in the userscript addon
+If the installation link doesn't work you can add 'chess-custom-sounds.js' userscript manually in the userscript addon.
 ## Changing Sounds

 ### Create MP3 files with the following names: